lucyinthesky2111/milestone-project-one/README.md

    16:9 - this aspect ratio was chosen for hero images as these images are designed to span the whole width of the page on all screen sizes and therefore, need to be wide.
 16:9 is a very versatile aspect ratio used by lots of modern media formats and provides an immersive viewing experience.

-   3:2 - this aspect ratio was chosen as it suits images whic are in landscape orientation in their original state, because it makes the images wider than they are tall.
+   3:2 - this aspect ratio was chosen as it suits images which are in landscape orientation in their original state, because it makes the images wider than they are tall.
 3:2 suits such images especially well as the result is images that are:
    * visuallly pleasing;
    * wide enough to draw sufficient attention to the focal point without being too wide (such as 16:9 would be);
    * not too square (such as 1:1 would be).

    On the ‘About’ section of the homepage, on small and tablet screens, the Clutch Kings College logo appears with a border around it.
 This border is hidden on large screens as it becomes slightly distorted.
-The purpose of the border was also to make the logo appear in line with the other images on the page, when they are stacked on top of each other.
+The purpose of the border was also to make the logo appear in line with the other images on the page, when they are centered in the middle of the screen and stacked on top of each other.
 I felt that this border was not needed on larger screens, where the images all move to the left of the page.
    <h2 align="center"><img src="assets/readme-images/logo-mobile.png">Logo (Mobile)</h2>
    <h2 align="center"><img src="assets/readme-images/logo-desktop.png">Logo (Desktop)</h2>